hitchdev/hitchstory/docs/approach/test-realism.md

 Test realism is the strangely controversial principle that automated tests should test code in as realistic a manner as possible.

-This means, among other things:
+This means, among other things, *where it is realistically feasible*, the tester should aim for:

-- Running the code in an environment or environments that match where it will be run for real as closely as possible.
+- Running the code in environments which match where it will be run for real.
-- Using and creating realistic mocks for the code to interact with that mimic the real thing as closely as possible.
+- Testing against real code rather than mock code where possible.
+- Where mocks are used, realistic mocks are chosen or built.
 - Prioritizing writing test scenarios that mimic the real life usage of the software.
+- Where possible, using actual data from the production database to write tests with instead of synthesized data.

+## Isn't this obvious?

-While "test realistically" might *appear* to be incredibly obvious, it does, unfortunately, conflict with certain more fashionable principles, chiefly "[FIRST](https://pragprog.com/magazines/2012-01/unit-tests-are-first)".
+While "test realistically" might *appear* to be very obvious, it does, unfortunately, conflict with certain more fashionable principles, chiefly "[FIRST](https://pragprog.com/magazines/2012-01/unit-tests-are-first)".